Jimbo420/MeTube-DevOps/README.md

 # MeTube-DevOps

 ## Description
-This is our group project for our Object Oriented Software Development course.
+This is our group project for our DevOps course.

-It's a simple YouTube-inspired web application that demonstrates core video streaming concepts—uploading, searching, and playing videos—while focusing on clean design and user-friendly interactions.
+It's supposed to be a simple YouTube-inspired web application that demonstrates core video streaming concepts—uploading, searching, and playing videos—while focusing on clean design and user-friendly interactions.
+But we only managed to finish the sign-in, sign-up and log-in features during our short sprints.

 Authors: Ali Behrooz, Ronnie, Abdulla Mehdi, Oskar, Sebastian Svensson - Loop Legion